I remember the day we had our kitchen remodeled like it was yesterday.

-Last week, after two years of trying to find a reasonably priced dinnerware set that matched our kitchen color palette, the Honeybee finally stumbled upon a very nice 16-piece dinnerware set on sale at Kohl’s that included four dinner plates, four salad plates, four coffee mugs and, yes, four soup bowls, for $64.99; that was almost half off the regular price of $119.99 — and it matched our earthy kitchen color scheme almost perfectly.
+Finally, after years of trying to find a reasonably priced dinnerware set that matched our kitchen color palette, the Honeybee finally stumbled upon a very nice 16-piece dinnerware set on sale at Kohl’s that included four dinner plates, four salad plates, four coffee mugs and, yes, four soup bowls, for $64.99; that was almost half off the regular price of $119.99 — and it matched our earthy kitchen color scheme almost perfectly.

 Needless to say, we are now the proud owners of a perfectly color-coordinated complete dinner service for eight — plus four additional dinner plates, four large pasta dinner bowls, a large pasta serving bowl, and a fruit bowl.